-The Directors have considered the future liquidity of the Group in light of the net loss of €4,116,000 (2019: loss of €4,490,000) during the current year and the net current liabilities as at 31 December 2020 of €797,000 (2019: €588,000) and the material uncertainty regarding the Group's ability to execute the Group's business plan.
+The Directors have considered the future liquidity of the Group in light of the net loss of €4,891,000 (2020: loss of €4,116,000) during the current year and the net current liabilities as of 31 December 2021 of €207,000 (2020: €797,000) and the material uncertainty regarding the Group's ability to execute the Group's business plan.

 The Directors have reviewed the Group's cash flow projections prepared by management covering a period of twelve months from the date of the approval of the consolidated financial statements.
-Management's projections make key assumptions with regard to (i) the anticipated cash flows from the Group's operations, (ii) the availability of future funding from the Loan Facility, and (iii) the financing from the Investor, NTAAC and Bank of Jiangsu.
-Covid-19 contributed to the delay in finalising the joint venture agreement with NTAAC due to travel restrictions.
-Fortunately, within the Nantong region there have been no reported cases of Covid-19 in the past half year, and it is the belief of management that engineering and construction may proceed along a revised schedule.
-If there is another outbreak in the Nantong region, it could result in delays, although the joint venture management will work to keep such delays to a minimum.
-In December 2020, the Group obtained an additional loan facility of €1m to March 2022 to support the Group's operations.
+Management's projections make key assumptions with regard to (i) the anticipated cash flows from the Group's operations, (ii) the availability of future funding from the Loan Facility, and (iii) the financing from the Investor, NTAAC and a leading Chinese bank.
+Covid-19 contributed to the delay in finalising the joint venture agreement with NTAAC, but this was finally signed in March 2021.
+In April 2021 the Joint Venture received a LOI from a leading Chinese bank of NTAAC regarding €26m debt financing.
+During the year progress on a range of matters has been made, including local government approval of project registration, social stability assessment and feasibility study.
+The factory site is also currently being cleared in preparation for construction in 2022.
+Since year end there has also been approval of the energy conservation assessment.
+In November 2021, the Group obtained an additional loan facility of €3m to support the Group's operations (Loan Facility).